 You can also train your bots to provide better answers.
 You can use questions your customers have actually asked (or ones you think they will ask) to improve how your bot responds.

 One of the advantages that chatbots have over human agents is that they are machines.
 This means they have the ability to process huge data in the blink of an eye.

 They automatically collect customer information and history from your CRM, instantly providing them with personalized support based on their previous interactions.

 This is extremely critical considering how human agents have to spend some time sieving through your customer database to find the most relevant information.

 4. Your team has more context on each customer

 Customers who see chatbots on your website may be more likely to ask questions and understand your brand better rather than silently browsing and acting as an “invisible lead.”

 With that first touchpoint from a customer, you have their information in your system.
-This is a great start: if they contact you again, your agents can use that conversation history to better understand their needs or just to make sure their first question was properly answered.
+This is a great start: if they contact you again, your customer support agents can use that conversation history to better understand their needs or just to make sure their first question was properly answered.

-Finally, customer engagement chatbots can help you maintain a consistent, on-brand experience for your customers.
+Finally, customer support chatbots can help you maintain a consistent, on-brand experience for your customers.
 Since you’re in control of the voice, tone, and language used in your bot’s responses, there won’t be any “we don’t say that” situations.